 Sam Woody came to Texas from Tennessee in the late 1840s.
 In 1849 he was camped in the area that would become Fort Worth when Major Ripley Arnold and Colonel Middleton Tate Johnson arrived to select a site for a military fort on the frontier.

-After the fort was established, Woody stayed on, working as a freighter for the fort, driving a ox-drawn wagon to Houston, Shreveport, and Galveston to pick up supplies.
+After the fort was established, Woody stayed on, working, like John White, as a freighter for the fort, driving a ox-drawn wagon to Houston, Shreveport, and Galveston to pick up supplies.
 Sam’s brother-in-law, George Preston Farmer, was the fort’s sutler.

 But Sam Woody eventually got restless.
 He later would say, “The prettiest sight I ever saw is a new country, where man has never been and which is just as the great God of Heaven left it.”
 In 1854 Woody left Fort Worth, which had evolved from a fort into a town, and headed for “a new country.”

 Woody went north but not far: He became the first permanent white resident of Wise County.
 He built a cabin on Deep Creek and established a ranch.
 In that cabin Sam’s son John J. was born on February 27, 1862.
 (In this 1910 photo, father Sam is lower left, son John J. is upper right.)